The 20 Best Periodic Limb Movement Disorder Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Fabio Ferrarelli, MD, PhD, specializes in psychiatry and is board-certified in psychiatry by the American Board of Psychiatry and Neurology.
 He is affiliated with UPMC Presbyterian.
 Dr. Ferrarelli completed his residencies at University of Pittsburgh School of Medicine, University of Wisconsin Madison, Catholic University of the Sacred Heart, and medical degree at Catholic University of the Sacred Heart.
 Dr. Ferrarelli is rated as an Experienced provider by MediFind in the treatment of Periodic Limb Movement Disorder.
-His top areas of expertise are Schizophrenia, Bipolar Disorder (BPD), Periodic Limb Movement Disorder, and Autism Spectrum Disorder.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Schizophrenia, Bipolar Disorder (BPD), Periodic Limb Movement Disorder, and Obsessive-Compulsive Disorder (OCD).
+Dr. Ferrarelli is board certified in American Board Of Psychiatry And Neurology.

 Learn about our expert tiers